cunhapaulo/cunhapaulo.github.io/README.md

 ## About Marp
 Marp is a tool created by Yuki Hattori ([@yhatt](https://github.com/yhatt)) to generate beautiful slides from Markdown and CSS code.
 I strongly urge you to get to know it as a powerful, practical and beautiful generator tool to produce your next world changing slide deck.

+- Marp´s website is at: [https://marpit.marp.app/](https://marpit.marp.app/)

-Thanks Yuki Hattori, for this marvelous and outstandig tool that Marp is!
+Thanks, Yuki Hattori for this marvelous and outstandig tool that Marp is!